mobxjs/mobx/docs/refguide/api.md

 In general it is simpler and better to just split the function in multiple smaller computed's to achieve the same effect.
 [&laquo;details&raquo;](expr.md)

+### `onReactionError`

+Usage: `extras.onReactionError(handler: (error: any, derivation) => void)`

+This method attaches a global error listener, which is invoked for every error that is thrown from a _reaction_.
+This can be used for monitoring or test purposes.

 ------

 # Utilities